cloudflare/cloudflare-docs/content/fundamentals/notifications/notification-available.md

 </details>

 <details>
-<summary>Dedicated SSL Alert</summary>
+<summary>Advanced Certificate Alert</summary>
 <div>

 **Who is it for?**

-Customers with dedicated certificates that want to be alerted on validation, issuance, renewal, and expiration of certificates.
+Customers with [advanced certificates](/ssl/edge-certificates/advanced-certificate-manager/) that want to be alerted on validation, issuance, renewal, and expiration of certificates.

 **Other options / filters**